Tips and tricks Best practice guides, FAQ & more

 With more businesses on the web, or moving to the web, it’s not often you see new desktop application releases.
 But the fact remains - many companies rely on a complicated blend of desktop applications, web applications and legacy systems to perform business critical processes.

-This makes cross-platform or cross-application automated testing a crucial factor in faster deliveries, and higher test coverage, in enterprises.
+This makes cross-platform or cross-application test automation a crucial factor in faster deliveries, and higher test coverage, in enterprises.

 “QA teams need to use the right tool sets and technologies, the right skilled professionals, and the fit-for-purpose processes to get it right” - Capgemini World Quality Report 2020-2021

 So what is the modern solution to the challenge of automating testing across technologies and platforms?